 These are cheap and easy to attach, and are always with you regardless of which bike you ride – as long as you wear your helmet.
 If you have two helmets, avoid glue mounts.
 Those that screw-clamp mount on the helmet shell may not be reversible, so be sure your order it in the country where you will use it.
 The ones sold in the USA are made for riding on the right side of the road.

-The down side of helmet mounts is that you must be careful when setting your helmet down.
+The downside of helmet mounts is that you must be careful when setting your helmet down.
 It is sometimes difficult to get a good mirror placement because of inconsistent helmet position or because the mirror is too high due to the fit or shape of the helmet body.
-If your helmet moves around even a little on you head your mirror will be out of position part of the time.
-There tends to be more vibration in these mirrors than those below.
+If your helmet moves around even a little on your head your mirror will be out of position part of the time.
+There tends to be more vibration in these mirrors than in those below.

 These generally position the mirror either at the same level as the eye (or slightly above) and just far enough to the side to clear your helmet and balaclava.
 When riding with a hood on, it is occasionally necessary to adjust the mirror and turn the head slightly more to accommodate the extra bulk

-Again, a simple 10 to 20 degree turn of the head allows a full sweep of what is behind you, 45 degree head turns let you see what is on your right.
-Eyeglass mounted mirrors tend to suffer less vibration than other models, you can often read the license plate of the car about to pass you.
+Again, a simple 10 to 20-degree turn of the head allows a full sweep of what is behind you, and a 45-degree head turns to let you see what is on your right.
+Eyeglass-mounted mirrors tend to suffer less vibration than other models, you can often read the license plate of the car about to pass you.
 The positioning of the mirror is the best of all models.

 The company Third Eye is making eyeglass mirrors.
 Third Eye uses plastic mounts, and the part that attaches to your eyeglasses bow is rather weak.

-I have had several pair fail while trying to attach or remove them, most often in freezing weather.
+I have had several pairs fail while trying to attach or remove them, most often in freezing weather.

 Third Eye will honor the warranty, just mail the broken parts back to them.
-I sent in a couple broken mirrors and they sent me several extra of the three-point-attachment parts which can be snapped together with the shaft and mirror.
+I sent in a couple of broken mirrors and they sent me several extras of the three-point-attachment parts which can be snapped together with the shaft and mirror.